-Finally, the srsLTE [10] open source project provides a platform for LTE Release 8 experimentation, designed for maximum modularity.
+Finally, the srsLTE [13] open-source project provides a platform for LTE Release 8 experimentation, designed for maximum modularity.
 The RAN part provides a complete UE application and a complete eNodeB application.
 The project is more recent than OAI, and in general the source code is considered easy to customize, although it also consumes more CPU resources than the other alternatives.
 The code is provided under an AGPL v3.0 license.

-Given that our aim is to develop a solution to validate end-to-end slicing, and not efficient software to put into production, code modularity and reusability are determinant factors when selecting a platform, and therefore we decided to design our solution as an extension of the srsUE and the srsENB (the applications for the UE and eNodeB, respectively).
+Given that our aim is to develop a solution to validate endto-end slicing, and not an efficient software to put in production, code modularity and re-usability are determinant factors when selecting a platform, and therefore we decided to design our solution as an extension of the srsUE and the srsENB (the applications for the UE and eNodeB, respectively).

-We were convinced by the srsUE source code availability, as having a stable UE software implementation is beneficial for several reasons; for example, it supports the development of multi-slice inside the UE, and speeds up the deployment and testing of new orchestration solutions.
+We were convinced by the srsUE source code availability, as having a stable UE software implementation is beneficial for several reasons, e.g., it supports the development of multislice inside the UE, and speeds up the deployment and testing of new orchestration solutions.

-Concerning the CN, apart from commercial solutions such as OpenEPC (https://www. openepc.com) (also supporting shared source code licensing), two of the most relevant solutions are the ones associated with the initiatives mentioned above.
-First, srsLTE has very recently released srsEPC, a lightweight CN implementation, including the mobility management entity (MME), HSS), P-GW, and S-GW, under the same license.
-Second, OAI also provides the same elements for a basic EPC solution, in this case released under a standard Apache v2.0 license.
+Concerning the core network, apart from commercial solutions such as OpenEPC12 (also supporting shared source code licensing), two of the most relevant solutions are the ones associated with the same initiatives mentioned above.
+Firstly, srsLTE has very recently released srsEPC, a light-weight CN implementation, including the mobility management entity (MME), home subscriber server (HSS), packet and serving gateways (P-GW and S-GW, respectively), under the same license.
+Secondly, OAI also provides the same elements for a basic EPC solution, in this case released under a standard Apache v2.0 license.
 Given that when we started our work only the latter was available, we used OAI CN as the software solution for the CN.

-One additional advantage of our POSENS, in contrast with eDECOR, is interoperability: our solution works with any implementation supporting the S1AP protocol (we confirmed that POSENS is compatible with different different commercial EPCs, whose names we cannot disclose due to confidentiality agreements).
+One additional advantage of our POSENS, which contrasts eDECOR (see Section II-B) is interoperability: our solution works with any implementation supporting the S1AP protocol (we confirmed that POSENS is compatible with different different commercial EPCs, whose names we cannot disclosure due to confidentiality agreements).

-Finally, MANO has received a lot of attention from both the open source community and enterprises [11].
-There is a wide range of full-fledged MANO tools, such as Open Baton (https://openbaton.github.io/), Open-O (https://wiki.open-o. org/), and OSM (https://osm.etsi.org/), that provide the required functionalities related to the VNF life cycle management, including their scaling on a virtual infrastructure.
-They rely on a virtual infrastructure manager (VIM), software that is more mature, as it has already been employed in production cloud computing environments for many years.
-Among VIMs, we can list solutions such as OpenStack (https://www.openstack.org).
-However, as key required features such as per-tenant orchestration are not available with existing open source solutions, we decided to implement POS-ENS MANO using dedicated software that directly leverages on the VIM APIs.
+Finally, concerning MANO, it has received a lot of attention from both the open-source community and the enterprises [14].
+There is a wide range of fully-fledged MANO tools such as Open Baton,13 Open-O14 or OSM,15 that provide the required functionalities related to the VNF life-cycle management, including their scaling on a virtual infrastructure.
+They rely on a Virtual Infrastructure Manager (VIM), a software that is more mature, as it has been already employed in production cloud computing environments since many years.
+Among VIMs, we can list solutions such as OpenStack16 or OPNFV.17 However, as key required features such as per-tenant orchestration are not available with existing open-source solutions, we decided to implement POSENS MANO using a dedicated software that directly leverages on the VIM APIs.